CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

 ---

-## Son olarak eğer node varsa güncellemek istiyorsanız
+## Finally, if there is a node, you want to update it.

-1 -  node'nuz  screen içinde çalışırken ctrl + c ile durdurun ve aşşağıdaki komutu girin
+1 -  While your node is running in the screen, stop it with ctrl + c and enter the following command